 Alex is a splitboarder, mountain biker, adventurer, advocate, and storyteller.
 She started her career on Capitol Hill, campaigning and working for progressive members of Congress.
 Wanting to get back to the mountains and work with the sports that get her out of bed every morning, Alex took a job with Protect Our Winters heading up their membership and advocacy efforts.
 Now she consults for values-driven active outdoor brands.

-After breaking her neck in five separate Vertebra in 2019, she finally felt it was time to live her truth and came out as trans.
+After breaking her neck in five separate vertebrae in 2019, she finally felt it was time to live her truth and came out as trans.
 She’s a proud advocate for all who identify as women and other traditionally marginalized folx.

-Alex is a lover of burritos, owns a bright red snowmobile called the Dragon, and is always accompanied by her beloved German Shepherd, Gus.
+Alex is a lover of burritos, owns a bright red snowmobile called "the Dragon," and is always accompanied by her beloved German Shepherd, Gus.

 Doughnuts or Bagels?
 Definitely Doughnuts.
 The Vermonter in me is obsessed with maple glazed and cider doughnuts.

 - Home mountain range?
 The Green Mountains of Vermont have shaped me as a snowboarder, a mountain biker, and a person.